rashadwest/rashadwest.github.io/_posts/2021-11-25-BTE_Basketball_GPS.md

 # Beat The Expert Basketball GPS

 What we have now is google maps and you can tell where the cars are on the map.
-What this is tells you where the cars went and what they did while they were on the road.
+BTE basketball GPS takes google maps into the mode where you are getting directions through the GPS.
+BTE Basketball GPS tells you where the cars went and what they did while they were on the road.

 ### Scouting
 - Now we have a way for scouts to determine profincency and efficiency of a player.
 It can help scout a opposing player.